 Rental Car: This is an option in Colombia if you feel comfortable driving on the roads here, but this option is significantly more expensive than taking busses and will still take you a long time to drive the long distances.

 110V / 60 Hz, Plug type A, B

 Wifi: Wifi is present at most hotels, Airbnbs, and some restaurants.
 In some cities there are Wifi hotspots like Medellin.

 Sim Card: You can find a sim card and data plan at many vendors in the cities by looking for small stores that have signs for phone plans.
 The main companies in Colombia are Claro, Tim, and Movistar.
 We got a sim card and data plan through Claro, which cost 5K Colombian Pesos for the sim card plus 15 for two weeks of 2 gb of data.
 A sim card is very help in order to get around with google maps, call an Uber, and research your plans while on the go.

 Follow this guide to plan your trip to Tayrona National Park, where you can find lush forest and breathtaking beaches.
 Tayrona National Park is a beautiful protected area in the

 Guatape is a colorful town about 1.5 hours from Medellin beside a beautiful lake.
 The lake surrounding Guatape is man made, created by a dam.
 Guatape has comfortable weather similar

 Salento is a colorful town west of Bogota, known for its coffee farms and the nearby Cocora Valley.
 Your two days in Salento will be the highlight of your trip

-Hiking Cocora Valley was one of the highlights of our trip to Colombia.
-In Cocora Valley you will find Colombia’s Wax Palms, which can grow up to 200 feet tall
+Cocora Valley, Colombia is known for the tallest palm trees in the world.
+In Cocora Valley you will find Colombia’s Wax Palms, which can grow up to 200 feet tall.